1,000 signatures reached

 Throughout his lifetime, Trutch showed extreme contempt for Indigenous Peoples.
-In a letter he wrote to his family, Trutch said that the Indigenous Peoples were “the ugliest and laziest creatures I ever saw, and we should as soon think of being afraid of our dogs as of them.”
+In a letter he wrote to his family, Trutch dehumanized the Indigenous Peoples with blatantly racist language.

 In 1864, Trutch was appointed as chief commissioner of lands and works, which placed him in charge of the Indigenous reserves in British Columbia.
 Trutch began systematically shrinking the Indigenous reserves, often to 10 percent of their original scope.
 After thousands of years of living undisturbed, Trutch's actions removed the Indigenous Peoples from their historical land and way of life.
-Trutch enjoyed this opportunity, saying “The Indians really have no right to the lands they claim, nor are they of any actual value or utility to them.”
+Trutch enjoyed this opportunity and claimed that the Indigenous Peoples had no rights to the land.
 We know this is untrue, as the Indigenous Peoples had complex practices of stewardship that supported biodiversity and their food systems.

 Trutch was a racist that put his racism into policy which forever shaped the Indigenous Peoples rights to their land in British Columbia and beyond.
-He famously said that the Coast Salish Peoples were “utter savages living along the coast, frequently committing murder and robbery amongst themselves, one tribe upon another, and on white people who go amongst them for the purpose of trade.”
 Trutch cast Indigenous Peoples as lawless and violent, dehumanized them, and systematically displaced them from their land.
 Today, Victoria still commemorates this blatantly racist individual by naming a street after him.

 Why is this important?